moltenib/simple-duplicate-finder/README.md

 Choosing SHA-1 and Adler-32 will open all files in the file system under the chosen directory, altering their access dates, but checking the modification time or file name will only use a file's metadata, which is much faster to retrieve.
 Other considerations:

 - SHA-1 was originally intended as a cryptographic hashing algorithm and is the only method that should always and only return duplicates.
-It is also the slowest.
+It is also the slowest of all methods.
-- Adler-32 was made for data compression rather than hashing, and is particularly not reliable with small files.
+- Adler-32 was made for data compression rather than hashing, and it is particularly not reliable with small files.
 - A modification date shared by two or more files is no guarantee that the files are the same.
 For instance, they could have been decompressed at the same time.
 - If two files share the name, it is all that is meant.
 This option does not check for anything else.